 Unfortunately, regardless of your relationship with your family, you have inherited baggage.
 Baggage that spans many generations.
 Its pull is strong.
 Its hard to look at and often goes ignored.
 Just changing your thoughts around it doesn’t make it go away.
 The energy has to be dealt with.
 The energy has to be unwound, disentangled from your wounded place within, your child self, the place it all began, the time and place when you believe that everything that was happening was truth and your young child’s mind strove to make sense of it, to turn it into truth.
 That’s where the beliefs come in.
 And most things we believed in as a child weren’t quite true.

 So I invite you if you will join me, to take a look at some of these places within, that may complicate taking directional steps in your life towards fulfillment.
 In fact, the reward aspect of this work is we often find a piece of gold near our wound.
 So by traveling back to these places in time, spaces within where we might have gotten lost from our true soul’s compass, we actually can reclaim part of ourselves, a piece of our soul, some of our inner gold.

 To help you on your journey I’d like to invite you to download my guidelines which you receive when you sign up to my mailing list: Finding Self Compassion.

 Why on Earth would anyone want to do that?
 Simple.
 You cannot change what you do not know.
 Read the guidelines for more details and for the six simple steps on knowing your demons.

 Next, allow me to take you on a journey covering some topics that are very apropos for the times.
-Note that some of these are written – in my head – and its going to take me a few weeks to put them all out here online.
-Please check back in for the next installments, or join my mailing list.
+Note that some of these are written – in my head – and it may take me awhile to put them all out here online.
+Please check back in for the next installments, or join my mailing list for new post updates.

 And, I like to hear from you – so please leave a comment what was moved in you, or what stood out to you, touched your life in some way, or even what you had a hard time with or disagreed with.